-Last Christmas I got a shit from a family member as a gift and absolutely loved it.
+This Christmas my mother bought me a shirt as a gift and absolutely love it.
 Unfortunately, the shirt was just too big.
 I decided to try to shrink it and see if I could get it to fit better.
 I’ve had pretty good luck shrinking cotton in the past but this shirt was 100% polyester.
+I knew I didn’t have the skill sewing to shrink an article of clothing.
 Long story short, I ruined a shirt so you don’t have to.
-Don’t expect this process to shrink a polyester garment more than a half size.
+I wanted to share a few tips on shrinking polyester.
+Just don’t expect this process to shrink a polyester garment more than a half size.

 - 2 First a warning – you can definitely ruin a garment this way.

 - 3 Basics of Shrinking A Polyester Garment

 - 4 Question: How much will polyester shrink?

 - 5 Steps to Shrink a Polyester Garment – (hot water wash method)